ShafeenAhammed/shafeenahammed/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there, I'm Shafeen Ahammed D 👋
+### Hi there, I'm Shafeen 👋

 ## About Me
-Passionate and self-taught web developer with hands-on experience in building robust web applications using MongoDB, Angular, Express.js and Node.js.
-Thrives on solving complex problems and turning ideas into innovative digital solutions.
-As continues to grow in the career, stays up-to-date with emerging trends and technologies in web development.
+I am a Passionate and self-taught web developer with hands-on experience in building robust web applications using MongoDB, Angular, Express.js and Node.js.
+I thrive on solving complex problems and turning ideas into innovative digital solutions.
+As I journey through this ever-evolving realm of web development, I'm always on the lookout for the latest trends and tech twists.

 ## My Skill Set